Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 3. Johnson's Baby Oil

-Immediately after showering, even before drying off, pour a small amount, about the size of a dime (5 pence if you are in the UK), in your hand and gently rub over your legs, arms and torso.
+Immediately after showering, even before drying off, pour a small amount, about the size of a dime (5 pence if you are in the UK), in your hand and gently rub over your legs, arms, and torso.
 I even put it on my face and neck as well.
-The extra water on your body spreads it thinly and the warmth from the shower helps it absorb.
-You are using a small amount but it goes a long way on a wet body!
+The extra water on your body spreads it thinly, and the warmth from the shower helps it absorb.
+You are using a small amount, but it goes a long way on a warm wet body!

 It must be going on 35 years since I first started using this in my nightly routine.
 I was always a fan of using it on my lips at bedtime but it never dawned on me to use it on the rest of my face until I met a woman who used this religiously.
 She looked 15 years younger than her actual age.